frank-roesler/TicTacToe_DQN/README.md

 To stabilize training, the bare DQN training loop is supplemented with Experience Replay and a Target Network (see [Lin, L. J. (1992)]).

 To train the model, download the contents of the repo and run the `train.py` script.
 On a modern laptop (without GPU) training should take a couple of minutes.
 The `test.py` script allows the user to play against the trained network.
 Note that as it is only trained against a random opponent, it cannot be expected to reach human level proficiency.

+Any comments or queries are welcome at https://frank-roesler.github.io/contact/